jfc221/minimal/index.md

 # Website under consruction December 30, 2019
 # Welcome to my website
-## My name is John Cummings and I am a Mechanical Engineering student with the sense of intuition and experience required to solve complex engineering problems.
+## My name is John Cummings and I am a Mechanical Engineering student with the sense of intuition and technical experience required to solve complex engineering problems.

 ***